 Best Practices for Hotel Revenue Management

-No matter which tools you use, all revenue management strategies that follow the leading best practices are meant to forecast demand accurately, making it so you can produce optimal rates while meeting demand.
+No matter which tools you use, all revenue management strategies and techniques that follow the leading best practices are meant to forecast demand accurately, making it so you can produce optimal rates while meeting demand.

 - Inventory management